jamesJHNN/Polivionv1/README.md

 ## How to use this module

  * You need to install the json and tweepy package
- * input access tokens in ci, cs, aci, acs (helpers.py)
+ * Input access tokens in ci, cs, aci, acs (helpers.py)
+ * helpers.py and main.py to be opened in your python IDE
+ * listener.py and waveGen.py are grasshopper python scripts
+ *

 ## Examples